sumpumm/Prompt_engineering/README.md

 ### Usage

 This code is designed to only run once.
-In each run, when prompt the LLM it asks you a followup question and when you asnwer it, you'll recieve the final output.
+In each run, when you prompt the LLM it asks you a followup question and when you asnwer it, you'll recieve the final output.
 Run the script and follow the prompts:

 - python main.py